 I started this blog in 2017 after living in Arizona for five years.
 It’s my attempt to help showcase the amazing beauty of the Grand Canyon State for all to see.
-My awareness of the many wonders of Arizona was piqued in 2014 when I went on a group hike with my church to an amazing place called Havasupai.
-Based on the pictures alone, you might think you’re looking at a remote place on an island in the tropics.
+My goal is to share insights into this magnificent place that will help you explore the unique nooks and crannies of Arizona.

-The journey involved a 5-hour bus ride to a dusty parking lot.
-From there, we hiked eight miles down into the canyon, where we stayed in a very basic lodge managed by residents of Supai village.
-As we neared the village, we crossed a small, swift-running creek of clear water that originated from a spring.
+The journey to Havasupai started with a 5-hour bus ride from Phoenix to a dusty parking lot in the remote western stretches of the Grand Canyon.
+From there, our group hiked eight miles down into the canyon to a very basic lodge managed by the people of Supai village.
+As we neared the community, we crossed a small, swift-running creek of clear water that originated from a spring.

 The next morning, we ventured down the canyon a few more miles.
 Every hundred yards or so, the creek got a little wider and ran a little faster.
 Eventually, we began to see small waterfalls.
 The falls got bigger and bigger as we ventured on.
 I felt like I was experiencing a place only possible in dreams.

-Check out some of my photos below from the Havasupai experience.
+Check out some of my photos from the Havasupai experience below.
 (Click any thumbnail image for larger view).

 My Arizona Bucket list

-“If that magnificent place was accessible only to those willing to get out of the car (or bus in my case) and venture out, what other wonders are out there waiting to be experienced.
-I chose to no longer just live in Arizona, but to actually seek out adventure and explore this amazing place.
+“If that magnificent place was accessible only to those willing to get out of the car (or bus in my case) and venture out, what else was out there waiting to be experienced?”

+I chose to no longer just live in Arizona, but to actually seek out adventure and explore it.
 There are so many amazing natural wonders to see in Arizona that I created a bucket list.